Historical & Ancient Ruins

 History in Arizona isn't just in textbooks — it's in the ruins, the old roads, the mine shafts, and the homestead foundations scattered across the land.
 From Cold War missile silos to ancient Native American sites, these places connect the present to something bigger.
 We believe in seeing history firsthand whenever possible.

-Anasazi Valley Petroglyphs
+Anasazi Ridge Petroglyphs

 #Ancient Ruins, #Petroglyphs, #Historical, #Hiking, #Desert